endoflife-date/endoflife.date/products/kirby.md

 > [Kirby CMS](https://getkirby.com) is a flat-file content management system written in PHP.

-As of Version 4 it will follow semantic-versioning.
+As of Version 4 Kirby CMS will follow semantic-versioning.
+A minor version will be actively supported for two more years after the release of the next minor version.